High-level billing flow overview

 3.1 Setup Fee

-• One-Time, Fixed charge when a customer first onboards or activates the Agent.
+- One-Time, Fixed charge when a customer first onboards or activates your AI agent.

 3.2 Platform Fee